hudson-and-thames/arbitragelab/docs/source/optimal_mean_reversion/heat_potentials.rst

 .. autofunction:: optimal_levels

-There is also a possibility to calculate the Sharpe ratio for chosen optimal levels and the maximim duration of the trade of choice.
+There is also a possibility to calculate the Sharpe ratio for chosen optimal levels and the maximum duration of the trade of choice.

 .. autofunction:: sharpe_calculation